SkyIsBadLol/typeSpeed.py/README.md

 # typeSpeed.py
 simple (bad) program,
-basically a speed type program, download files and run: python3 ttt.py
+basically a speed type program, download files and execute this command in your terminal: python3 ttt.py